 Your partner should not use force or threaten you to have sex.
 He should not make you perform sexual acts that make you uncomfortable.
 He should not criticise your performance.
 If he does any of the above, he is using sex to assert his authority and control over you.

 One of the most powerful ways a man can control his partner is through financial abuse.
 There are many diﬀerent forms of financial abuse, but it might include things like your partner taking your money, stopping you from working or placing all the bills or debts in your name.
 If you feel that your partner is limiting your financial independence, you are experiencing financial abuse.

 If you are facing domestic abuse, you are entitled to legal rights safeguarded by The Protection of Women from Domestic Violence Act, 2005.

 There are three laws in place in India that deal directly with domestic violence: The Protection of Women from Domestic Violence Act, 2005.
 The Dowry Prohibition Act, 1961.
 And Section 498A of the Indian Penal Code.

 The Protection of Women from Domestic Violence Act, 2005 is a civil law that provides protection to women in a household, from men in the household.

-This law not only protects women who are married to men but it also protects women who are in live-in relationships, as well as family members including mothers, grandmothers, etc.
+This law not only protects women who are married to men but also protects women who are in live-in relationships, as well as family members including mothers, grandmothers, etc.

-Under this law, women can seek protection against domestic violence, financial compensation, the right to live in their shared household, and they can get maintenance from their abuser in case they are living apart.
+Under this law, women can seek protection against domestic violence, financial compensation, and the right to live in their shared household, and they can get maintenance from their abuser in case they are living apart.

-According to The Protection of Women from Domestic Violence Act, 2005, survivors of domestic violence are entitled to the following:
+According to The Protection of Women from Domestic Violence Act, of 2005, survivors of domestic violence are entitled to the following: